jmvrbanac/Specter/docs/writing_tests/index.rst

 Fast-fail expectations
 ^^^^^^^^^^^^^^^^^^^^^^^
 In some cases, you need to stop the execution of a test immediately upon the failure of an expectation.
-With specter, we call these requirements.
+With spektrum, we call these requirements.
 While they follow the same flow as expectations, the name for this action is "require".

 Lets say you are writing a test that checks for valid content within a request body.
 You could do something like: